Hamlin Beach State Park has seven miles of beautiful biking and walking trails, including a mile-long self-guided tour of a WWII-era CCC/POW camp.

 CCC/POW Camp

-There is excellent interpretive signage as well as parking lot for roughly 20 cars.
-Checkout this camp-tour map of the area as you move around the signage.
-There’s also information on that PDF letting you know what the marker-flags on site are for.
+There is excellent interpretive signage and a parking lot for roughly 20 cars.
+Check out this camp-tour map of the area as you move around the signage.
+That PDF also has information about the marker flags on site.

 From the map: “The CCC boys lived here while they worked for one dollar a day building Hamlin Beach State Park from 1935 to 1941.
 German POWs lived here from 1944 to 1946 while they worked on area farms and in area canning factories for 85 cents a day.
 This field trip will cover both the CCC and the POW camp in the same tour.”